-Samaritan’s Purse Celebrate 11 Million+ Shoebox Gifts Collected for Children in Need
+Samaritan’s Purse Celebrates 11 Million+ Shoebox Gifts Collected for Children in Need

 Because of the generosity of donors across the United States, Operation Christmas Child, a project of Samaritan's Purse, collected more than 8.8 million shoeboxes in 2017.
 Packed with fun toys, school supplies and hygiene items, these gifts bring joy and the eternal hope of the Gospel to children around the world.

 "It's incredible to see the difference a simple shoebox gift can make in the life of a child.
 They bring the message of unconditional love and forgiveness found only in Jesus Christ," said Franklin Graham, president of Samaritan's Purse.
 "After 25 years, there's still nothing like seeing how one gift can impact the eternal destiny of a child."

 Combined with those collected from partnering countries in 2017, the ministry is now sending more than 11 million shoebox gifts to children suffering from poverty, natural disasters, war, disease and famine.